LEXam: Benchmarking Legal Reasoning on 340 Law Exams: Results

-Figure \ref{fig:lfqa_3_category} shows the average LLM-Judge scores across three dimensions: \textit{Language}, \textit{Legal Area}, and \textit{Jurisdiction}.
+Figure \ref{fig:lfqa_3_category} shows average LLM-Judge scores across three dimensions: \textit{Language}, \textit{Legal Area}, and \textit{Jurisdiction}.
 Additional features appear in Appendix ~\ref{app:lfqa} (Figure ~\ref{fig:lfqa_rest}).
-Reasoning models consistently outperform large and small models across all dimensions.
-For \textit{Language}, all groups perform better on English than German courses, with reasoning models showing the largest gap.
+Reasoning models consistently outperform large and small models universally.
+For \textit{Language}, all groups perform better on English than German courses, with small models showing the largest gap.
+The English-German performance gap likely reflects both linguistic and legal reasoning differences.
+Since the questions are not parallel translations, disentangling these factors would require high-quality legal translation, which is an important but out-of-scope direction we discuss in Appendix ~\ref{app:future_plan}.
 In \textit{Legal Area}, interdisciplinary and public law topics score higher than criminal and private law.
 For \textit{Jurisdiction}, generic and international law tasks achieve higher accuracy than Switzerland-specific ones.